return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/aspeed/pinctrl-aspeed_h.rst

 .. c:function::  SIG_DESC_BIT( reg,  idx,  val)

-    hand macro for describing a configuration enabled by the state of one bit.
+    hand macro for describing an SCU descriptor enabled by the state of one bit.
 The disable value is derived.

     :param  reg:
         The signal's associated register, offset from base